 The free learning and fun-packed hour of stories, songs, and craft takes place once a month, usually on Flex Fridays, for young children and their families.
-The next Children’s Hour on a theme about bears will be February 10th at 10:30.
-The entire Spring schedule may be viewed on the Museum’s website at www.
-Maturango.org, by calling 760-375-6900, or by visiting during the daily open hours of 10 – 5.
+The entire Spring schedule may be viewed below or by calling 760-375-6900, or by visiting during the daily open hours of 10 – 5.

 For information about this and other Museum activities checkout out our monthly newsletter or join our eMail list.
 The specific dates and themes are posted below and in in flyers available for each program at the Kern County Branch Library and on our Facebook page.

 Fall 2017 Program Information

 Friday, September 22 (Flex Friday) in the Coso Room

 Friday, October 14th Non – (Flex Friday) in the Coso Room

 Friday, November 17 (Flex Friday) in the Coso Room

 A Snowy Winter for a Little Bear: A story of friendship, sharing, and appreciation of nature’s beauty.